EMOTIONAL HEALTH ILLNESSES

 ‘I don’t think I am normal’

-Whether you’ve been diagnosed, or you simply want to find out more, it can be useful to read about mental health conditions that you may have symptoms of.
+‘Am I going mad?’Whether you’ve been diagnosed, or you simply want to find out more, it can be useful to read about mental health conditions that you may have symptoms of.
 But always speak to a GP or other mental health professional so that they can give you an accurate diagnosis

 There are so many mental health illness and we’ve listed below some of the most common ones, with symptoms that you may identify with:

 Symptoms can take years to develop, or they can develop approximately a month after your trauma. *Remembering or re-living a trauma through ‘flashbacks’ can nightmares, sweating and trembling. *Guilt that you didn’t do enough to stop the event happening. *Feeling on edge, upset and angry *Irritability and not being able to concentrate *Anger *Some PTSD sufferers also have other problems such as depression & anxiety. *Sufferers may engage in self destructive behaviour, for example, taking illegal drugs, drinking too much, getting themselves in trouble with the law.
 The NHS has put together a useful help sheet for those with PTSD and how it might be treated.